fynv/FeiRays/README.md

 The "breakfast_room" model, 900x600x1000 rays, rendered in 18.4 seconds using RTX 2060 super.

+A Python frontend can be found in the "python" folder.

-Using the newly added Python frontend, the above case can be rendered using the following Python script:
+Using the Python frontend, the above case can be rendered using the following Python script:

 ```python
 import FeiRays